 That was cause for celebration in the Penn State locker room, where players were eager to address concerns about the state of the running game.

-Having the gains of 4 yards, 5 yards, 6 yards -- that's a good sign.
-Even when the defense gives us something that's tough to block, we're still getting positive yardage, so we're excited about that.
+“It felt great,” center Stefen Wisniewski said.
+“I think we definitely could have been more consistent, but having some big plays is a good sign. … Having the gains of 4 yards, 5 yards, 6 yards -- that's a good sign.
+Even when the defense gives us something that's tough to block, we're still getting positive yardage, so we're excited about that.”

 The Nittany Lions made one big change on their starting line, replacing Matt Stankiewitch with redshirt sophomore Johnnie Troutman at left guard.
 Troutman had come on in relief of the redshirt freshman against Syracuse when the Lions struggled against the Orange's high-pressure, eight-man front.